aguinane/chowdown/_recipes/chocolate-squares.md

 - 2 tbsp of butter
 - 2 tbsp of cocoa
 - walnuts or choc chips (optional)
-- 1 cup of icing sugar
-- a bit of milk
-- 1 tbsp of cocoa

 directions:
 - Mix everything together
 - Bake for 20-30mins
-- Add icing once cool
+- Add chocolate icing once cool
-- Sprinkle coconut or 100s and 1000s on top
+- Sprinkle coconut or 100s and 1000s on top of icing

+components:
+- Chocolate Icing

 ---

-Guinane family recipe
+Guinane family recipe, slightly changed each generation.
+Sometimes I add walnuts if we have any from our tree and works quite well.
+Use almond milk to make a vegan verion.